flame-cai/win64-local-ocr-tool/synthetic-data-generation/blueprint.md

 -   **Goal**: Create a perfect grid of points where horizontal and vertical spacing are equal, making the reading order (horizontal vs. vertical) impossible to infer from spacing alone.
 -   **Generation**: Generate points at `(x_0 + i*S, y_0 + j*S)` for `i` in `range(N)` and `j` in `range(M)`, where `S` is the constant spacing.
 -   **Labeling Interpretation**: For each generated layout, please save input-label pairs for both interpretations of reading order.
 Hence generate **two separate samples** from a single geometric arrangement.
-- **Augmentations**: For these layouts, only a subset of augmentations may be applied to the single, all-encompassing TextBox.
-The configuration file will specify an augmentation_profile: "ambiguous" for these layouts, which will be distinct from the default profile.
-Permitted Augmentations: Point-Level Jitter, Global Jitter, Point Dropout, and global rotation of the entire pattern.
-These introduce noise without providing strong directional cues.
-Forbidden Augmentations: Shear, Stretch, Warp/Curl, and Text Alignment.
-These geometric distortions would break the perfect grid/circular symmetry, defeating the purpose of the layout.
 #### Concentric Circles Layout
 -   **Goal**: Create points arranged in concentric circles where the spacing between points along a circle's circumference is approximately equal to the radial spacing between circles.
 This creates ambiguity between a "circular" reading order and a "radial" (spoke-like) reading order.
 -   **Generation**: To create true ambiguity between circular and radial readings, I suggest a "polar grid" approach: